demisto/content/Packs/FortiAuthenticator/Integrations/FortiAuthenticator/README.md

 ## Enable API Access for admin user on FortiAuthenticator
 ### Steps to get the ***Access Key*** for the API authentication
+** Note: Ensure email routing is working (i.e. the FortiAuthenticator is able to send mail) beforehand as the API Key will be delivered by email.
 #### On the FortiAuthenticator WebUI, create a new user for API or edit an existing one.
 Under the **Authentication** > **User Management**, edit the user:
 1. Under **User Role**, select **Administrator**.